jmtalarn/elm-personal-site/content/posts/2015-10-21-maven-gulp-sass.md

 ---
 title: Compiling Sass with Maven or Gulp
-date: 2015-10-21T14:28:23
+date: "2015-10-21T14:28:23"
 type: post
 slug: compiling-sass-maven-gulp
 cover: /images/featured/sass-logo-6.png
-tags: ['css', 'maven', 'gulp', 'sass']
+tags: ["css", "maven", "gulp", "sass"]
-category: ['Web development']
+category: ["Web development"]
 author: jmtalarn
 ---

 ## Sass compiling from Maven

 You can compile your sass css source files from your java projects build with maven with the **sass-maven-plugin**.
-You can find the source code at GitHub <a href="https://github.com/Jasig/sass-maven-plugin" target="\_blank"> https://github.com/Jasig/sass-maven-plugin</a>, and find it on the Maven Central Repository.
+You can find the source code at GitHub [https://github.com/Jasig/sass-maven-plugin](https://github.com/Jasig/sass-maven-plugin), and find it on the Maven Central Repository.

 > You should configure your maven pom file to properly use the plugin as needed.